virtualdataset/metagen-docs/docsrc/content/functions/funcref_general.md

 ## Triangular

+@see <a href="https://en.wikipedia.org/wiki/Triangular_distribution">Wikipedia: Triangular distribution</a>
+@see <a href="https://commons.apache.org/proper/commons-statistics/commons-statistics-distribution/apidocs/org/apache/commons/statistics/distribution/TriangularDistribution.html">Commons JavaDoc: TriangularDistribution</a>

+ Generate samples according to the specified probability density.

+ The input value consists of a long between 0L and Long.MAX_VALUE.
+ This value is scaled to the unit interval (0.0, 1.0) as an index into a sampling function.
+The method used is inverse cumulative density sampling.

+ <H3>Sampling Mode</H3>

+ The curve can be sampled in either map or hash mode.
+Map mode simply indexes into the probability curve in the order that it would appear on a density plot.
+Hash mode applies a murmur3 hash to the input value before scaling from the range of longs to the unit interval, thus providing a pseudo-random sample of a value from the curve.
+This is usually what you want, so hash mode is the default.
+To enable map mode, simply provide "map" as one of the modifiers as explained below.

+ <H3>Interpolation</H3>

+ The curve can be computed from the sampling function for each value generated, or it can be provided via interpolation with a lookup table.
+ Using interpolation makes all the generator functions perform the same.
+This is almost always what you want, so interpolation is enabled by default.
+In order to compute the value for every sample instead, simply provide "compute" as one of the modifiers as explained below.

+ You can add optional modifiers after the distribution parameters.
+ You can add one of 'hash' or 'map' but not both.
+If neither of these is added, 'hash' is implied as a default.
+ You can add one of 'interpolate' or 'compute' but not both.
+If neither of these is added, 'interpolate' is implied as a default.

+ At times, it might be useful to add 'hash', 'interpolate' to your specifiers as a form of verbosity or explicit specification.

+- int -> Triangular(double: a, double: c, double: b, String[]...: mods) -> double
 - long -> Triangular(double: a, double: c, double: b, String[]...: mods) -> double

+## TypeOf

+Yields the class of the resulting type in String form.

+- Object -> TypeOf() -> String

 ## Uniform

+@see <a href="https://en.wikipedia.org/wiki/Uniform_distribution_(continuous)">Wikipedia: Uniform distribution (continuous)</a>
+@see <a href="https://commons.apache.org/proper/commons-statistics/commons-statistics-distribution/apidocs/org/apache/commons/statistics/distribution/UniformContinuousDistribution.html">Commons JavaDoc: UniformContinuousDistribution</a>

+ Generate samples according to the specified probability density.

+ The input value consists of a long between 0L and Long.MAX_VALUE.
+ This value is scaled to the unit interval (0.0, 1.0) as an index into a sampling function.
+The method used is inverse cumulative density sampling.

+ <H3>Sampling Mode</H3>

+ The curve can be sampled in either map or hash mode.
+Map mode simply indexes into the probability curve in the order that it would appear on a density plot.
+Hash mode applies a murmur3 hash to the input value before scaling from the range of longs to the unit interval, thus providing a pseudo-random sample of a value from the curve.
+This is usually what you want, so hash mode is the default.
+To enable map mode, simply provide "map" as one of the modifiers as explained below.

+ <H3>Interpolation</H3>

+ The curve can be computed from the sampling function for each value generated, or it can be provided via interpolation with a lookup table.
+ Using interpolation makes all the generator functions perform the same.
+This is almost always what you want, so interpolation is enabled by default.
+In order to compute the value for every sample instead, simply provide "compute" as one of the modifiers as explained below.

+ You can add optional modifiers after the distribution parameters.
+ You can add one of 'hash' or 'map' but not both.
+If neither of these is added, 'hash' is implied as a default.
+ You can add one of 'interpolate' or 'compute' but not both.
+If neither of these is added, 'interpolate' is implied as a default.

+ At times, it might be useful to add 'hash', 'interpolate' to your specifiers as a form of verbosity or explicit specification.

+- int -> Uniform(double: lower, double: upper, String[]...: mods) -> double
 - long -> Uniform(double: lower, double: upper, String[]...: mods) -> double
+- int -> Uniform(int: lower, int: upper, String[]...: modslist) -> int
 - int -> Uniform(int: lower, int: upper, String[]...: modslist) -> long
 - long -> Uniform(int: lower, int: upper, String[]...: modslist) -> int
 - long -> Uniform(int: lower, int: upper, String[]...: modslist) -> long

 ## Weibull

+@see <a href="https://en.wikipedia.org/wiki/Weibull_distribution">Wikipedia: Weibull distribution</a>
+@see <a href="http://mathworld.wolfram.com/WeibullDistribution.html">Wolfram Mathworld: Weibull Distribution</a>
+@see <a href="https://commons.apache.org/proper/commons-statistics/commons-statistics-distribution/apidocs/org/apache/commons/statistics/distribution/WeibullDistribution.html">Commons Javadoc: WeibullDistribution</a>

+ Generate samples according to the specified probability density.

+ The input value consists of a long between 0L and Long.MAX_VALUE.
+ This value is scaled to the unit interval (0.0, 1.0) as an index into a sampling function.
+The method used is inverse cumulative density sampling.

+ <H3>Sampling Mode</H3>

+ The curve can be sampled in either map or hash mode.
+Map mode simply indexes into the probability curve in the order that it would appear on a density plot.
+Hash mode applies a murmur3 hash to the input value before scaling from the range of longs to the unit interval, thus providing a pseudo-random sample of a value from the curve.
+This is usually what you want, so hash mode is the default.
+To enable map mode, simply provide "map" as one of the modifiers as explained below.

+ <H3>Interpolation</H3>

+ The curve can be computed from the sampling function for each value generated, or it can be provided via interpolation with a lookup table.
+ Using interpolation makes all the generator functions perform the same.
+This is almost always what you want, so interpolation is enabled by default.
+In order to compute the value for every sample instead, simply provide "compute" as one of the modifiers as explained below.

+ You can add optional modifiers after the distribution parameters.
+ You can add one of 'hash' or 'map' but not both.
+If neither of these is added, 'hash' is implied as a default.
+ You can add one of 'interpolate' or 'compute' but not both.
+If neither of these is added, 'interpolate' is implied as a default.

+ At times, it might be useful to add 'hash', 'interpolate' to your specifiers as a form of verbosity or explicit specification.

+- int -> Weibull(double: alpha, double: beta, String[]...: mods) -> double
 - long -> Weibull(double: alpha, double: beta, String[]...: mods) -> double

 ## WeightedStrings